 - 1. Financial Capability Demonstrated Yes or No, and up to 10 points: - a.
 If the answer to either of the following questions is "Yes," the application passes to the next scoring criteria.
 If the answer to both of the following questions is "No," the application will not be considered. - i.
 Is applicant/carrier partner a certificated carrier or ETC that has demonstrated overall financial viability based on financial statements recently submitted to the Commission? - ii.
 Is the applicant/carrier partner a non-ETC that has submitted audited financial statements that demonstrate overall financial viability? - b.
 Financial Capability Points: Has the applicant included a business plan that provides details for the long-term maintenance of the network built through the grant as required?
-Long-term viability of the project is a priority, and 10 scoring points will be available if a business plan is included that provides details about how the proposed network will be maintained over the expected useful life of the facilities. - 2.
-Legal Capability Demonstrated Yes or No, and up to 10 points: - Has the applicant included contact information for their legal representation?
+Long-term viability of the project is a priority, and up to 10 scoring points will be available if a business plan is included that provides the required details about the project, a description of how the proposed network will be maintained over the expected useful life of the facilities.
+Applicants must also provide cash flow projections for a period of five years following completion of the project and a description of revenue and take rate assumption calculation must be included. - 2.
+Legal Capability Demonstrated Yes or No, and up to 10 points:

+Has the applicant included contact information for their legal representation?
 Applicants are required to include contact information for their legal representation, which must be an attorney licensed to practice law and in good standing in Nebraska, or, in the alternative, an attorney admitted to practice in Nebraska pro hac vice for purposes of Commission Docket No. C-5368.
 Omission of this information will disqualify the applicant from grant consideration.
 If the necessary legal contact information is included, the application passes to the next scoring criteria.
-If not, the application will not be considered. - a.
+If not, the application will not be considered.

+- a.
 Legal Capability Points: 10 points will be awarded as a default for applicants that provide contact information reflecting appropriate legal representation.
 Point deductions will be applied as follows (remove 2 points for each as applicable): - i.
 Applicant had late-filed annual reports within the five (5) years preceding the application filing date, - ii.
-Applicant has late-filed NUSF remittances within the five (5) years preceding the application filing date, - iii.
+Applicant has late-filed NUSF remittances within the five (5) years preceding the application filing date, - 1.
+One-time waivers will be excluded from consideration when reviewing legal capability - iii.
 Applicant fails to identify legal challenges that must be addressed prior to or during the project in question, such as local zoning, right of way, and permitting processes. - 3.
-Technical Capability - Up to 15 points will be awarded as follows:
+Technical Capability Yes or No, and up to 15 points: